upsidedownbrain/isaac_analysis/README.md

 ```

 In this example we have specified two fields: as_x and as_y.
 This means that the shared metrics will be computed for all the regions specified by 'as_x' against all the regions specified by 'as_y' (i.e. we would not be interested in comparing region_1 with region_2).
 One can also run an "all against all" analysis by not specifying these fields.
-This can also be done for nifti files with the isaac_adapt_files function, provided that the nifti toolbox (https://es.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image).
+This can also be done for nifti files with the isaac_adapt_files function, provided that the nifti toolbox (https://es.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image) is in the MATLAB path.

 Further descriptions of the outputs and additional useful functionalities are documented in the function's help.